CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 ### Maps styled by end user

 CartoDB was created with the goal to help people from all walks of life tell stories with maps and data.
 Let's say you're contracted by the USGS to create a simple interface to easily communicate earthquake data.
-If you have one of our paid accounts, you will have access to data syncing, making this goal even easier.

-First, we'll initialize a map like we have done in Lesson 2 and define the style for a _Simple visualization_ between custom `<style>` tags as we discussed above.
+First, we'll initialize a map like we have done in [Lesson 2]({{site.baseurl}}/courses/03-cartodbjs-ground-up/lesson-2.html#exploring-callback-functions) and define the style for a _Simple visualization_ between custom `<style>` tags as we discussed above.
 Put the `<style type='cartocss/text'>...</style>` element between the `<head>` tags, below the CSS and JavaScript inclusions.

 Next, initialize a map like we did in the last lesson: